 Is it available over-the-counter?

 You will need a prescription to be able to buy Lipitor online in the UK.
-This can be obtained through consultation with our doctor, by filling in our medical survey.

 Is it right for me?